hellosign/hellosign-java-sdk/docs/SignatureRequestApi.md

 ## signatureRequestFiles

-> FileResponse signatureRequestFiles(signatureRequestId, fileType, getUrl, getDataUri)
+> File signatureRequestFiles(signatureRequestId, fileType)

-Download Files
+Download File

 Obtain a copy of the current documents specified by the `signature_request_id` parameter.

-Returns a PDF or ZIP file, or if `get_url` is set, a JSON object with a url to the file (PDFs only).
-If `get_data_uri` is set, a JSON object with a `data_uri` representing the base64 encoded file (PDFs only) is returned.
+Returns a PDF or ZIP file.

 If the files are currently being prepared, a status code of `409` will be returned instead.